mikitsu/buchschloss/doc/scripts.rst

 Lua scripting
 =============

 Lua scripting can be used to enhance BuchSchloss.
-Scripts can bu used as GUI actions, either supplementing existing actions or doing completely new stuff.
+Scripts can be used as GUI actions, either supplementing existing actions or doing completely new stuff.
 They can be started at regular intervals, so they can perform e.g. cleanup jobs.
 Since it is possible to always run them with the same level,